 From Las Vegas, you can visit hundreds of attractions in the Grand Canyon, but you can't miss the Skywalk viewpoint.
 From there, you get a panoramic view of almost the entire canyon.

-It's a visitor center where you can learn about the history and nature of the Grand Canyon.
-Also, depending on the season, you can admire the stars.
+It's a visitor center where you can learn about the history and nature of the Grand Canyon and, depending on the season, admire the stars.

 This viewpoint rises to 4,770 feet (1,454 meters), and its horseshoe-shaped glass floor will get your body pumping with adrenaline.
 If heights aren't your thing, skip this attraction because, to enjoy it, you must leave your fear of heights aside.

 Access to the reserve costs approximately $45, and the combined ticket, which includes the Skywalk, costs around $80.
-You can include it in the helicopter tour packages, as well as with your accommodation; it all depends on the location you choose.
+Depending on the location you choose, you can include it in the helicopter tour packages and with your accommodation.

 7. Cirque du Soleil